Wingly-Company/pwinty/readme.md

 ```

 ### Pwinty environment setup

-You need to configure your Pwinty api key and merchant id in your `.env` file.
+You need to configure your Pwinty API key and merchant ID in your `.env` file.

 ```
 PWINTY_APIKEY=your_pwinty_key
 PWINTY_MERCHANT=your_pwinty_merchant_id
 ```
-You should also set the api environment to be either "sandbox" or "production"
+You should also set the API environment to be either "sandbox" or "production"

 ```
 PWINTY_API=sandbox
 ```

 ### Working with orders

 Add the Orderer trait to your model.
 The trait provides methods to create and retrieve orders easily.

 ```php